canro91/canro91.github.io/_posts/2025-03-11-BloggingTips.md

 **#6.
 Use simple words**: A post isn't a New York Times column or a school essay where you're chasing an A+ or a 10.

 **#7.
 Deliver your message fast**: It goes hand in hand with #2.
 Your headline is a promise.
 Fulfill your promise in your post body.
 If you're writing how to fix the air conditioning of your car, tell that in your post.
 Don't go on tangents.
-Leave those tangents for [separate posts]({% post_url 2025-01-28-DoubleYourPostCount %}).
+Leave those tangents to [write more posts]({% post_url 2025-01-28-DoubleYourPostCount %}).
 Give something and give it fast.

 **#8.
 Avoid meta sentences**: I blame writing in schools and their mantra: "tell readers what you're going to tell them, tell the thing, then tell what you just told them."
 Arrggg!
 Don't do that.
 Don't write "now, let's cover how to..." or anything like that.
 I used to do that after every section.
 See #7.